CristianLopez3/reactive-java/README.md

     .onErrorContinue((e, o) -> {})
     .onErrorMap(e -> new RuntimeException("Something bad happened"))
     .doOnError(e -> System.out.println("Error: " + e.getMessage()))

+    // Recover from an error
+    .retry()
+    .retry(N) // retry N times
+    .retryWhen()

+    // thread execution
+    .publushOn(Schedulers.parallel()) // use when we have a blocking operation .subscribeOn(Schedulers.boundedElastic()) // use when we have a blocking operation

 ```

 ## Important Concepts ✅